chaaz/versio/docs/reference.md

 - `files`: See all files that have changed since the previous version.
 - `plan`: View the update plan.
 - `log`: Create/update all project changelogs.
-- `run`: Apply the update plan: update version numbers, create/update changelogs, and commit/tag/push all changes.
+- `release`: Apply the update plan: update version numbers, create/update changelogs, and commit/tag/push all changes.
   - `--dry-run` (`-d`): Don't actually commit, push, tag, or change any files, but otherwise run as if you would.
   - `--show-all` (`-a`): Show the run results for all projects, even